opensearch-project/security/ARCHITECTURE.md

 ### Security Configuration

 The security configuration is stored in an system index that is replicated to all nodes.
-When a change has been made the Security plugin is reloaded to cleanly initialize its components with the new configuration.
+When a change has been made to the configuration, the Security Plugin is reloaded to cleanly initialize its components with the new settings.

 #### Configuration Files